scipy-conference/scipy_proceedings/papers/ankur_ankan/ankur_ankan.rst

 Conclusion and future work
 --------------------------
-The pgmpy library provides an easy to use API for working with Graphical Models. pgmpy also provides separate classes for the most commonly used graphical models like Naive Bayes, Hidden Markov Model etc so that the user can directly use these special cases instead of contructing them from the base models.
+The pgmpy library provides an easy to use API for working with Graphical Models.
+It is also modular enough to provide separate classes for most commonly used graphical models like Naive Bayes, Hidden Markov Model etc. so that the user can directly use these special cases instead of contructing them from the base models.
-For machine learning problems the fit and predict method can be used to quickly learn parameters and predict values for newer data points. pgmpy's easy extensibility allows users to quickly prototype and test their ideas.
+For machine learning problems the fit method can be used to learn parameters and predict can be used to predict values for newer data points. pgmpy's easy extensibility allows users to quickly prototype and test their ideas.